FAQ

 Read our Platform FAQs here for even more details.

-If you are a heritage steward taking the pledge, first you will click to "Take the Pledge" or "Join".
-If you meet the Eligibility Requirements, you will self-certify and take the pledge.
-You will answer a series of registration questions about who you are, your heritage place or practice, and where you are in your adaptation journey.
+If you are a steward of a heritage site or culture practice and are ready to take the pledge, select “I’m here to take the pledge and become a steward.”
+Before doing so, check to make sure you meet the Eligibility Requirements, as you will be asked to self-certify that you do before taking the pledge.
+You will answer a few questions about who you are, which organisation you represent (if applicable), and your heritage site or cultural practice.
+Once you have taken the pledge, you will complete a short (5 question) diagnostic to see where you are in your adaptation journey.
 You will be recommended into a stage of the Action Journey, which you can change at any time.
 And then you're ready to start connecting, learning, and acting!
 Ready to join as a steward?
 Click here.

-If you are an advocate, government official, practitioner, or researcher, or anyone else that is not a heritage steward taking the pledge, and would like to engage with the community and resources, you can join "without taking the pledge" and answer a series of registration questions to set up your account.
+If you are not taking the Heritage Adapts! pledge but would like to contribute to the community and access resources, you can join by selecting the "join without pledging" option.
 Ready to join as a contributor?
 Click here.

 Connection: We can't adapt alone.
 We need each other for advice, discussion, inspiration, motivation, and more!
 When you join Heritage Adapts! you are immediately connected to a global community of stewards like yourself, as well as others working on and passionate about heritage, climate change, community resilience, and adaptation.
 You can engage with them through discussion boards, messaging, and virtual events from day one.